Hebrew Instruction CURRICULUM

 Formal Hebrew instruction begins at Temple Chayai Shalom in 2nd grade.
 Students learn the letters and vowels of the Hebrew alphabet and gain essential decoding skills to build fluency in reading.
 We use a mnemonic system that uses not only words, but also body motions, to aid in remembering letter and vowel sounds.

-Grade 3 meets for an hour on Wednesday afternoons.
-The group begins the year with a review of the Hebrew letters and vowels, followed by reading and chanting prayers at an increasing skill level.
+Grade 3 begins the year with a review of the Hebrew letters and vowels, followed by reading and chanting prayers at an increasing skill level.
 They begin with blessings and end the year with Shabbat prayers from our TCS Shabbat service liturgy.

-Grade 6 continues to develop mastery and understanding of service liturgy as well as understanding service structure and design.
+Grade 6 continues to develop mastery and comprehension of our service liturgy, as well as understanding of the structure and design of the service.

 We have provided recordings of the prayers we teach in Madorim to help our students learn at home.
 We recommend that students practice with these recordings to make sure that they remember the melody correctly.
 Just click on the play button to hear the prayer.
 To see the text of each prayer in Hebrew or transliteration click on the appropriate link: